getproductstack/jobs/README.md

 ## Motivation

 This library aims to improve the developer experience when using QStash by treating jobs as first-class objects that can be dispatched.
+If you would like to learn more about the motivation behind this library, please read the [blog post](https://ryantbrown.me/articles/simple-typesafe-background-jobs-in-nextjs).

 ## Get started